 We use Inkscape for pretty much everything.
 Not only because it is open-source, but also because it is truly one of the best vector graphics editors available.

 Although Inkscape can handle pretty large files, working with files that contain tens of thousands of SVG objects can quickly become a major pain.
 Our solution is to convert those SVG files into high-resolution PNG files first.
-Because Inkscape is awesome, you can do it from the command line by simply typing this:
+Because Inkscape is awesome, and you can do it from the command line by simply typing this in its older versions:

 Depending on the system you are using, you may need to provide full paths for the SVG file and for the output PNG file.
 If you get a “file not found” error, try providing full paths.